I used to suffer from massive brain fog, especially after I suffered multiple concussions in 2010.

 I now use these devices at home:

-You can take these devices and apply their light to any area of your head.
-But in my experience, applying the light directly to your forehead (prefrontal cortex) will help with brain fog.
+In my experience, applying the light directly to your forehead (prefrontal cortex) will help with brain fog.

 This may seem strange and dangerous, but don’t worry – LLLT is very safe (66).